romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-When implementing workflow commands within an action to communicate with the runner, what is important to consider?
+Q: When implementing workflow commands within an action to communicate with the runner, what is important to consider?
 <details><summary>Show the answer</summary><p>

 - **Always use exit codes to communicate the status of the action to the runner**